 - Unpasteurized milk.
 E. coli bacteria on a cow's udder or on milking equipment can get into raw milk.

 - Fresh produce.
 Runoff from cattle farms can contaminate fields where fresh produce is grown.
-Vegetables such as spinach and lettuce are particularly vulnerable to this type of contamination.
+Certain vegetables, such as spinach and lettuce, are particularly vulnerable to this type of contamination.

 E. coli bacteria can easily travel from person to person, especially when infected adults and children don't wash their hands properly.
 Family members of young children with E. coli infection are especially likely to acquire it themselves.
 Outbreaks have also occurred among children visiting petting zoos and in animal barns at county fairs.

 Aug.
 01, 2014

 - E. coli (Escherichia coli).
 Centers for Disease Control and Prevention. http://www.cdc.gov/ecoli/general/index.html.
 Accessed June 10, 2014.

 - Longo DL, et al. Harrison's Online.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
 Accessed June 10, 2014.

 - Calderwood SB.
 Microbiology, pathogenesis, epidemiology and prevention of enterohemorrhagic Escherichia coli (EHEC). http://www.uptodate.com/home/.
 Accessed June 10, 2014.

 - Ryan KJ, et al., eds.
 Sherris Medical Microbiology.
 5th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2010. http://accessmedicine.mhmedical.com/content.aspx?bookid=375&Sectionid=40299161.
 Accessed June 10, 2014.